 Since 2001, ECA has delivered annually 6,000 notebooks and schools supplies to 900 children at the Melka Oba and Sodorre Schools.
 Students at the two schools also receive clothing and sports equipment.

 From 2001 to 2012, the ECA delivered from three to ten tons of locally grown wheat flour and foodstuffs to the Melka Oba and Sodorre schools located in an isolated rural area near the small town of Adama, three hours outside of Addis Abeba.
-In recent years, it has set up an organic vegetable garden at the Melka Oba school and trained the children to grow their own vegetables using composting and environmentally sustainable methods.
+In recent years, it set up an organic vegetable garden at the Melka Oba school and trained the children to grow their own vegetables using composting and environmentally sustainable methods.
 Owing to lack of water, the garden has faltered and thus a project to bring water to the area is currently underway and supported by the Frederick Rotary Club in Maryland.